auth0/auth0-flutter/README.md

 #### Web Auth errors

 Web Auth will only throw `WebAuthException` exceptions.
-You can find the error information in the `details` property of the exception value.<!-- Check the API documentation [link to API documentation] to learn more about the available `WebAuthException` properties. -->
+You can find the error information in the `details` property of the exception.<!-- Check the API documentation [link to API documentation] to learn more about the available `WebAuthException` properties. -->

 ### API